Capgemini/osce-pair-programming/README.md

 # osce-pair-programming

-This Spring Boot application that retrieves a price for a date.
+Spring Boot application that retrieves a price for a date.

 - `GET /price` retrieve price for current date
 - `GET /price/{date}` retrieve price for a given date (format yyyy-mm-dd)

-The service originally only had `GET /price/{date}` but recently `GET /price` was added.
+The service originally only had `GET /price/{date}` but recently `GET /price` was also added.

+The service was written by a external consultant who parted on bad terms.

-You have been employed by the client to make some new changes to this service.
+You have been employed by the client to alter some business logic and to advise on any improvements that could be made to the code.

 ### Requirement 1